astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 * Mars and Jupiter
 * Saturn and Pluto, etc.

 Notice that we say “Mars – Jupiter” and don’t say “Jupiter – Mars”.
 The order matters.
-The only exceptions we’ve seen are “Sun – Moon” and “Mars – Venus” perhaps because it reads better this way.
+The only exceptions we’ve seen are “Mars – Venus” perhaps because it reads better this way and “the Sun – Any other planet” since the Sun is the source of all planets.
 For every rule there is an an exception!

 ## It is all about the speed